wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

     3. CNF property value tag turns the instruction the value, if the value is not separated from it.
     4. CNF only instructed, will try to parse the whole value to make multiple property value pairs.
         1. The newline is the separator for each on created.
     5. Ver.
-2.8 of PerlCNF is the third third rewrite to boom and make this algorithm efficient.
+2.8 of PerlCNF is the third rewrite to boom and make this algorithm efficient.
 2. Example.
 Instruction is mauling value:

     ```perl